So you're going on the road!

 #1 Start with Protein

-It's easy to grab something carb-heavy and quick to start your travel days, but you'll be hungry far from home in a couple hours.
+It's easy to grab something carb heavy and quick to start your travel days, but you'll be hungry far from home in a couple hours.
 Eat a breakfast with eggs, peanut butter, yogurt, or low-fat cottage cheese to kick your journeys off on the right foot.

-#2 Choose Smart Snacks
+#2 Smart Snacks are travel food!

 #3 Get Groceries!